Civil engineer: job description

 - scheduling material and equipment purchases and deliveries

-- making sure the project complies with legal requirements
+- making sure the project complies with legal requirements, especially health and safety

 - assessing the sustainability and environmental impact of projects